 • when the policy is fully encashed; or

 With Futura, you can choose from a wide range of fund options as follows:

-These funds form the foundation of Zurich's investment range, and invest in cash, money markets and international fixed-interest securities.
+Zurich says that these funds form the foundation of their investment range.
+This invests in cash, money markets and international fixed-interest securities.

-Our range of managed funds offers differing levels of risk.
+Different levels of risk are offered by Zurich through this range of their funds.
 The range offers the benefits of diversification across equities, cash and fixed- interest securities that are listed in the world’s stock markets.
 The asset allocation within these funds is managed by Zurich's fund adviser Threadneedle.

 Mirror funds are created where Zurich have negotiated agreements with leading investment management organisations around the world to offer a range of funds to suit all risk appetites.

 For each fund managed by these external investment managers, Zurich has created a fund, investing exclusively in the external fund (apart from small cash holding from time to time).

 The mirror funds offer access to a range of specialist funds with more specific investment criteria than the managed funds.
 They include bond funds, equity funds and sector themed funds, e.g. healthcare, technology, property and commodities.